MontanaFlossCo/Flint-Documentation/guides/contextual_logging.md

 Often you need to perform logging from code that is not called as a result of an action, or where it is too cumbersome to pass the logs from an `Action` all the way down the call stack.
 In this situation you can still log contextually relative to a feature.

-Each feature type conforming to `Feature` or `ConditionalFeature` in your application provides a static function called `log(for:)` that you can use to get a reference to contextual loggers:
+Each feature type conforming to `Feature` or `ConditionalFeature` in your application provides a static function called `logs(for:)` that you can use to get a reference to contextual loggers:

 ```swift
 import FlintCore